 Let’s talk about how to make this pumpkin loaf.
 First, you’ll want to have some helpful kitchen tools on hand, including a whisk, or fork, and a spatula.
 Also, make sure your oven is preheated to 325 degrees Fahrenheit.

 This recipe is so simple — all you basically have to do is mix the wet ingredients together, add all of the dry ingredients and mix again.
 Now you can pour the mixture into a greased pan, and in 60 minutes tops, your delicious gluten-free pumpkin bread will be ready for you to eat!

 You can also add some gluten-free dark chocolate chips or nuts to this recipe if that sounds good to you.

 Let’s get started.
 Preheat the oven to 325 F, then add all the wet ingredients into a bowl.

-Once that’s done, pour the gluten-free pumpkin bread mixture into a greased loaf pan (I like greasing with coconut oil).
+Once that’s done, pour the gluten-free pumpkin bread mixture into a greased loaf pan or glass dish.
+(I like greasing with coconut oil.)

 You’ll probably have to smooth down the top of your bread with a spatula before putting in the oven.

 Let the bread cool for 10 minutes or so before slicing and serving warm.